aws/eks-distro/docs/contents/users/build-prerequisites.md

 ### Build with Docker

-If you don't want to use `buildkit` you will need to install [Docker](https://docs.docker.com/get-docker/) to build containers.
+If you don't want to use `buildkit`, you will need to install [Docker](https://docs.docker.com/get-docker/) to build containers.
 Use the `docker` target for make files.